 10. The weight of a car can influence the mileage that the car can obtain.
-A random sample of cars' weights and mileage was collected and are in Table 10.7 (\"us auto mileage,\" 2019).
+A random sample of cars' weights and mileage was collected and are in table #10.1.12 ("us auto mileage," 2019).
 Find the coefficient of determination and the correlation coefficient, then interpret both.

-Code book for Data Frame Cars is below Table 10.7.
+Code book for Data Frame Cars see problem 10.1.10 in Section 10.1 Homework

 - 11. There is a correlation between police expenditure and crime rate.
 Does this mean that spending more money on police causes the crime rate to decrease?
 Explain your answer. - 12.
 There is a correlation between tobacco sales and alcohol sales.
 Does that mean that using tobacco causes a person to also drink alcohol?
 Explain your answer. - 13.
-There is a correlation between the average temperature in a location and the mortality rate from breast cancer.
+There is a correlation between the average temperature in a location and the morality rate from breast cancer.
 Does that mean that higher temperatures cause more women to die of breast cancer?
 Explain your answer. - 14.
 There is a correlation between the length of time a tableware company polishes a dish and the price of the dish.
 Does that mean that the time a plate is polished determines the price of the dish?
 Explain your answer.